makersacademy/bowling-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+# Run this repo

+## Planning phase

+# Read the repo a few times and I'm still pretty confused about how we're supposed to go about doing this.
+# I'd feel more confident If we could generate random rolls and simulate a game of bowling but apparently that's not the right way to go.

+# I'll set up the project files and do some more research.